Global Builders – Puerto Rico

 The high number of teams also means that flight schedules have to follow a clearer plan.
 Teams need to arrive before 4:00 p.m. on the day their trip starts.
 There will be a single pick-up for the entire team, so coordinate your flight with your team leader to avoid long wait times.

 For departing Puerto Rico, you will be dropped off at the San Juan Airport at 10:00 a.m., so we do not recommend departure flights before noon.
 If we have teams back-to-back and the arriving team is coming in before 10:00 a.m., they will need to wait for the staff to get there at 10:00.

-- 7:00 a.m. – Go to worksite
+- 7:00 a.m. – Wake and eat breakfast

 - 8:00 a.m. – 12:00 p.m. – travel to worksite and begin building

 - 12:00 p.m. – Lunch

-- 1:00 p.m. – 4:00 p.m. – Continue building
+- 1:00 p.m. – 4:30 p.m. – Continue building

 Since the guest houses are right there in the community, some projects will be a walkable distance.
 If not, a van will be used to transport the group.
 The distance from the guest house to each work-site will vary, but it will not make for a long drive.
 All volunteers will be picked up and dropped off at the airport.